BE SURE TO READ ALL THE INFORMATION BELOW REGARDING EMPLOYMENT ON THE PAYETTE NATIONAL FOREST IN ORDER TO GAIN A FULL

-The Payette National Forest is filling multiple seasonal/temporary positions for the 2015 season.
+The Payette National Forest will be filling multiple permanent/seasonal and temporary/seasonal positions for the 2016 season.
 Most positions start in late May and last through September (with end date exceptions made for students).
-Dates will vary slightly based on the position to which you are hired.
+Job start dates will vary slightly based on the position to which you are hired.
 All of these positions require physical exertion in rough terrain, except for those jobs that are intended specially to be done in an office setting.
 Outdoor work is performed in all weather conditions including rain, snow, and summer heat.
 Candidates must be 18 years of age prior to the first day of employment.

-The Payette National Forest is headquartered in McCall, with District offices in Weiser, Council, New Meadows and McCall.
+The Payette National Forest is headquartered in McCall, with District offices in Weiser, Council, New Meadows and 2 District Offices in McCall.
 Housing for some positions may be available.

 IMPORTANT NOTE - PLEASE READ: Some of our firefighting positions are permanent, but seasonal (PSE - permanent/season employement status), and require previous firefighting expereince .
 These PSE positions are hired for through the "fire hire" process.
 These postions are seperate from our entry level temporary/seasonal (TSE - temporary/season employment status) firefighter positions and our other TSE field jobs such as in recreation or fisheries.
 These PSE positions, and the "fire hire" process do not include firefighting postions that are temporary/seasonal (TSE) - someone with no previous firefighting expereince will not apply to these permanent/seasonal (PSE) positions, as previous firefighter experience is required - someone that has worked a season or two, and wants to get a firefighting position that is temporary/seasonal (TSE) will not apply to these permanent/season (PSE) jobs.
 Our PSE and TSE job announcements are listed seperately below.